-- We responded quickly to reported gas escapes - over 97% of uncontrolled escapes were attended within one hour and over 97% of controlled escapes attended within two hours. - We remain ahead of target to deliver our programme to remove risk from our iron pipes by replacing or maintaining them in each of our four networks.
+- We responded quickly to reported gas escapes over 97% of uncontrolled escapes were attended within one hour and over 97% of controlled escapes attended within two hours. - We remain ahead of target to deliver our programme to remove risk from our iron pipes by replacing or maintaining them in each of our four networks.

 - We achieved above target across all networks for repairing gas escapes within 12 hours. - Unfortunately, in three of our four networks, repair risk was higher than it should have been. - In response to this we have launched a repair risk initiative, which includes allocating more teams to complete this work.
-We are still aiming to meet the eightyear RIIO-GD1 performance target. - The average customer awareness of the dangers of carbon monoxide has risen by 32%, from 6.5 to 8.6 out than 4,000 vulnerable customers to gas.
+We are still aiming to meet the eight-year RIIO-GD1 performance target.
+The average customer awareness - of the dangers of carbon monoxide has risen by 32%, from 6.5 to 8.6 out of 10.